| DARTMOUTH

 of discussions between Dartmouth officials and supporters

-swimming and diving (including current students, their families
+of swimming and diving (including current students, their families

 and alumni)